 Lynne Plambeck implored the city to look into the proposed merger of the Castaic Lake Water Agency (CLWA) and Newhall County Water District (NCWD).
 She said that it would do nothing to benefit ratepayers: “Bigger is not better, a huge water monopoly in our valley will just increase our rates.”
 She said that the CLWA has “had its way” with Santa Clarita for long enough.

 High utility bills can have devastating consequences for households and businesses.
-However, if your business is looking for competitive electricity, gas and water rates, then it might be a good idea to head to an energy supplier comparison website such as buy modafinil over the counter to find out more about how to save money and make a switch.
+However, if your business is looking for competitive electricity, gas and water rates, then it might be a good idea to head to an energy supplier comparison website such as buy modafinil duck to find out more about how to save money and make a switch.

 City Manager Ken Striplin tried to calm concerns over Honor Rancho, which he said had just one-third the storage capacity of Aliso Canyon and was being thoroughly monitored for leaks.
 Striplin said that scrutiny by various oversight agencies is strict and that staff have been in communication with the gas facility.
 There was still interest from the council in learning more about the facility and about the potential effects of Aliso on the SCV.
 At the urging of some residents who had contacted her, Councilmember Marsha McLean asked that the Air Quality Management District make a statement about whether the Aliso methane plume could be impacting air quality in Santa Clarita.
 Overall, most councilmembers agreed that Aliso Canyon and Honor Rancho were not the same beast.
 Mayor Pro Tem Acosta stated, “This is a much different facility…it is quite a bit newer.”
 And he should know, as he recalled “being chased off the [Aliso] property a number of times” in his wayward youth.